ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 None currently observed.
 -->

-### 1-Nov-2022: Network router maintenance
+### 1-Nov-2022: Network router repair

-* 8:00 PM - ITS is performing maintenance of a router in the Genomics Building.
-Unfortunately, this maintenance is taking longer than expected and the cluster will not be accessible until the work is completed which should be soon according the networking staff.
+* 8:00 PM - ITS is repairing a router in the Genomics Building.
+Unfortunately, the cluster will not be accessible until the work is completed.
+According to the networking staff the repair should be completed soon.

 ### 25-Jun-2021: Bigdata storage repaired